CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 ### Tanzu Service Mesh Overview

 * [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh) is an enterprise-class service mesh that aims to simplify the connectivity, security, and monitoring of apps on any runtime and on any cloud.

+* It consistently connects and secures apps running on all K8s multi-clusters and mutli-cloud environments.

+* **Global Namespaces (GNS)** further isolate apps from their K8s cluster namespace and networking, which helps the apps securely stretch across clusters and clouds.
+GNS introduce consistency in traffic routing, app resiliency, and security policies for applications across clouds.

+### Features and Benefits

+* Simplifies the service mesh lifecycle management through cross-platform portability.
+* Offers cross-cloud obserability of communication between users, data, and services.
+* Offers a unified policy to manage multi-cluster mesh topologies through federation.
+* Normalizes the communication infrastructure across multi-clouds.
+* Utilizes global namespaces for portabliity and isolation.
+* Allows users to manage and configure failover and service behavior policies.
+* Implements athe security and autiting of services running on multi-clouds.

+### Meshery Overview